vitoriabarros132/xai-implementation/README.md

 5. Organize the dataset in the standard format (folders by class).
 6. Run the training notebook (`TLSeg_128_6.ipynb`) to generate the `.keras` file.
 7. Generating Explanations:
-   * Unified Quantitative & Qualitative Pipeline: Run XAI_QUANTITATIVA.ipynb (or .py) to calculate Gini Index and AOPC scores alongside generating visualizations for Grad-CAM++, LIME, and SHAP in batch mode.
+   * Unified Quantitative & Qualitative Pipeline: Run `XAI_QUANTITATIVA.ipynb` to calculate Gini Index and AOPC scores alongside generating visualizations for Grad-CAM++, LIME, and SHAP in batch mode.
-   * Individual Scripts: Alternatively, individual qualitative routines can still be accessed via gc_shap_lime.py (or individual gradcam, lime, shap scripts).
+   * Individual Scripts: Alternatively, individual qualitative routines can still be accessed via `gc_shap_lime.py` (or individual gradcam, lime, shap scripts).

 --------------------------------------